fstepho/insightcode-cli/docs/SCORING_THRESHOLDS_JUSTIFICATION.md

 - **Accuracy**: ~85% precision validated against manual inspection
 - **Conservative Approach**: Biased toward false negatives to avoid false positives

+> **Philosophy Note**: Our approach differs from structural similarity tools like SonarQube.
+We focus on **content-based duplication** (actual copy-paste) rather than structural patterns.
+This results in more actionable insights.
+For example, on lodash/perf.js, we report 6% duplication vs SonarQube's 70% because benchmark suites naturally have repetitive structure that can't be refactored.
+See [DUPLICATION_DETECTION_PHILOSOPHY.md](./DUPLICATION_DETECTION_PHILOSOPHY.md) for detailed comparison.

 #### Empirical Data from Popular Projects

 ```